PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 ## Electrical

 ### Servo Power
 Because the Holybro carrier does not include an onboard servo power supply, an external ["BEC"](https://en.wikipedia.org/wiki/Battery_eliminator_circuit) is used to provide power to the servos.
-The output of the BEC can be plugged into any unused servo output (I chose IO out 8)
+The output of the BEC can be plugged into any unused servo output (I chose IO output 8)

-### Power Distrobution
+### Power Distribution

-Battery power is routed through the Holybro Power module, then to a custom designed power distrobution PCB (printed circuit board).
+Battery power is routed through the Holybro Power module, then to a custom designed power distribution PCB (printed circuit board).
-From the power distrobution board, battery power is split to the BEC, both ESCs, and Caddx Vista through seperate XT30 connectors.
+From the power distribution board, battery power is split to the BEC, both ESCs, and Caddx Vista through separate XT30 connectors.

 ### ESCs & Motors
 Bullet connectors were soldered to 16awg leads, which were then soldered to each phase output on each ESC.
-Heatshrink was applied over the finished ESCs and the bullet connectors from the ESCs were connected to their respecitve motors.
+Heatshrink was applied over the finished ESCs and the bullet connectors from the ESCs were connected to their respective motors.
 Motor direction depends on the order of the motor leads connected to the ESC.
 For now, take a guess on each side.
 If either motor is spinning the wrong way, the direction can be swapped by swapping any two connections.
 Correct motor direction will be checked in the final preflight checks.

 ### Servos & ESC Signal Leads
-Servos were wired to the fmu out power in the order ailerons, throttle, elevator, rudder, FPV pan.
+Servos were wired to the FMU out port in the order left aileron, right aileron, left ESC, right ESC,, elevator, rudder, FPV pan.

 :: note
-The ESCs are controlled over DSHOT, not PWM.
-To make efficent use of the DSHOT output port restrictions, both ESCs must be wired to fmu out 3 and 4.
+The ESCs are controlled over DSHOT, not PWM like the servos.
+To make efficient use of the DSHOT output port restrictions, the two ESCs must be wired to FMU output channels 3 and 4.
 :::

 ### Airspeed Sensor